 Major advisors and their students should work to construct a mutually agreeable set of expectations for the relationship, including time spent in research activities in the laboratory or other locations.
 However, in the case that a major advisor or student wishes to terminate the student's membership in the major advisor's lab, the initiating party (student or major advisor) must contact the Program Director.
 In the case that the Program Director is the student's major advisor, the program's Associate Director or a member of the program's Program Executive Committee (PEC) shall fulfill the role of the Program Director.
-The Program Director will review the circumstances in separate meetings with both the major advisor and student to determine whether differences between the student and major advisor can be resolved.
+The Program Director will review the circumstances in separate meetings with both the major advisor can be resolved.
 The Program Director, at his/her discretion, may utilize the Thesis Advisory Committee as a resource or request a joint meeting between the two parties.